AdRoll/baker/content/en/docs/How Tos/create_upload.md

 The `Run` function implements the component logic and receives a channel where the output sends what it produces (most probably file paths).

-Currently, only the [S3](https://github.com/AdRoll/baker/blob/main/upload/s3.go) component exists and it expects to receive in the channel the path to the files produced by an output.

 ## UploadDesc